dognotdog/ptpwebcam/README.md

 ## Supported Cameras over USB

 The supported cameras and their capabilities are listed in [CAMERAS.md](CAMERAS.md).
 Cameras from Canon, Nikon, and Sony are currently supported.

+Additionally many UVC (USB Video Class) cameras can also be controlled.

 ## Known Issues